Deep composition of tensor-trains using squared inverse Rosenblatt transports: Deep inverse Rosenblatt transport

 \section{Deep inverse Rosenblatt transport}

 In many practical applications, probability densities can be concentrated to a small region of the parameter space or have complicated correlation structures.
 For example, posterior densities in Bayesian inference problems with informative data often occupy a relatively small region of the parameter space and demonstrate complicated nonlinear interactions in some sub-manifold, see \cite {ROM:CMW_2014, ROM:CMW_2016, MCMC:GiCal_2011, parno2018transport} for detailed examples.
-In this situation, straightforward approximation of a complicated density function in a FTT decomposition may require rather large ranks.
-As the number of function evaluations needed in constructing FTT decompositions grows quadratically with the ranks, such direct factorisation of the target densities with complicated structures may become infeasible.
+In this situation, straightforward approximation of a complicated density function in a TT decomposition may require rather large ranks.
+As the number of function evaluations needed in constructing TT decompositions grows quadratically with the ranks, such direct factorisation of the target densities with complicated structures may become infeasible.

-\begin{example} Consider a $d$-dimensional multivariate normal distribution with the unnormalised density $\pi(\bx) = \exp(-\frac{1}{2}\bx^\top \bcC^{-1} \bx)$.
-If the covariance matrix $\bcC\in\R^{d \times d}$ is diagonal, the joint density factorises into a product of marginal densities, that is a FTT decomposition with ranks~$1$.
-This corresponds to zero-rank \emph{off-diagonal} blocks $\bcC[1:k,~(k+1):d]$, $k=1,\ldots,d-1$.
-However, the FTT ranks of a correlated normal density $\pi(\bx)$ may grow \emph{exponentially} in the rank of the off-diagonal blocks of $\bcC$~\cite{rdgs-tt-gauss-2020}. \end{example}
+\begin{example} Consider a $d$-dimensional multivariate normal distribution with the unnormalised density $\pi(\bx) = \exp(-\frac{1}{2}\bx^\top \mC^{-1} \bx)$.
+If the covariance matrix $\mC\in\R^{d \times d}$ is diagonal, the joint density factorises into a product of marginal densities, that is a TT decomposition with ranks~$1$.
+This corresponds to zero-rank \emph{off-diagonal} blocks $\mC[1:k,~(k+1):d]$, $k=1,\ldots,d-1$.
+However, the TT ranks of a correlated normal density $\pi(\bx)$ may grow \emph{exponentially} in the rank of the off-diagonal blocks of $\mC$~\cite{rdgs-tt-gauss-2020}. \end{example}

-Inspired by deep neural networks, we design a DIRT framework to construct a \emph{composition} of monotonic mappings in the SIRT format that can characterise concentrated probability densities with complicated correlation structures.
+We design a DIRT framework to construct a \emph{composition} of order-preserving mappings in the SIRT format that can characterise concentrated probability densities with complicated correlation structures.
 The construction of DIRT is guided by a sequence of bridging probability measures ${\nu}_{0}$, ${\nu}_{1}, \ldots$, ${\nu}_{L}$, where $\nu_L = \mtar$ is the target measure.
 Each bridging measure $\nu_k$ has the corresponding PDF